 Judy Malloy: Notes on Uncle Roger

-In the spring of 1986, I was invited by my friend, video and performance art curator Carl Loeffler, to go online and write on the seminal Art Com Electronic Network (ACEN) on The WELL where -- with a focus on electronic publishing for experimental art and literature -- Carl and Fred Truck were setting up an online system that would include discussions, such as "Software as Art", and ACEN Datanet, an early online publication that would soon feature actual works of art, including works by John Cage, Jim Rosenberg and my own Uncle Roger.
+In the beginning, in 1976, my artists books were keyed by graphic images and/or text.
+Ten years later, in the spring of 1986, I was invited by my friend, video and performance art curator Carl Loeffler, to go online and write on the seminal Art Com Electronic Network (ACEN) on The WELL where -- with a focus on electronic publishing for experimental art and literature -- Carl and Fred Truck were setting up an online system that would include discussions, such as "Software as Art", and ACEN Datanet, an early online publication that would soon feature actual works of art, including works by John Cage, Jim Rosenberg and my own Uncle Roger.

 The writing of Uncle Roger File 1: "A Party in Woodside" was begun in August 1986.
 By co-opting (with permission) an entire discussion system topic on ACEN on The WELL, A Party in Woodside was first told on Art Com Electronic Network on the WELL, beginning on December 1, 1986.
 In this version, each lexia was posted online, along with the links associated with it.
 The idea was that readers could pull the text and keywords into their own database software.
 Howard Rheingold set up a parallel topic to discuss Uncle Roger and how to implement it.
 Some actually did.